Kanazawa Station

 Kaikaro Geisha Teahouse

-Kaikaro is a historic chaya or teahouse in the Higashi Chaya-gai district that still functions as a working house of geisha entertainment today.
-In the evenings this exclusive teahouse receives wealthy patrons by invitation only.
+Kaikaro is a historic chaya or teahouse in the Higashi Chaya-gai district that operates as a working house of geisha entertainment.
+In the evenings, private banquets and geisha entertainment are by introduction or advance arrangement rather than casual walk-in visits.
 However, during the day it is open for the general public to come inside and have a glimpse of the traditional refined beauty of the geisha world.

 Kaikaro is a popular working teahouse in the Higashi Chaya-gai district